Gum Disease Treatment – Carlisle, PA

 Pocket Depth Reduction

-One of the main side effects of advanced periodontal disease is the breakdown of gum tissue creating deeper pockets between the teeth and gums.
-Left untreated, this deterioration of gum tissue leads to tooth loss and other concerns.
-Pocket reduction therapy occurs following the removal of damaged or infected gum and bone tissue followed by the reattachment of tissue to the bone leading to quick, pain-free healing and regeneration of lost tissue.
+One of the main side effects of advanced periodontal disease is the breakdown of gum tissue, which creates deep pockets between the teeth and gums.
+Left unaddressed, this deterioration leads to tooth loss and other concerns.
+After removing damaged and infected tissue from your smile, we can perform pocket reduction therapy, which encourages healthy tissue to reattach to the jawbone.
+You should experience a quick, pain-free healing process, and over time, your gum tissue will regenerate.

 Regeneration & Bone Grafting